 Remove pan from heat and retrieve the sachet (and set it aside).
 Carefully pour the sauce through a wire mesh strainer lined with a piece of cheesecloth.

 Now, return the sauce to the pan, stir in the remaining 2 cups of stock, and return the sachet to the pot.

 Bring the pot back to a boil and then lower the heat to a simmer.
 Simmer for about 50 minutes or until the sauce has reduced by half.

 Discard the sachet.
 Strain the sauce through a fresh piece of cheesecloth.

 Season to taste with kosher salt.
 (But if you're using the demi-glace to make another sauce, season at the very end.)

 Demi-glace will keep in the refrigerator for a couple of weeks, and in the freezer for months.

 All About Demi-Glace

-Purists might raise their eyebrows at this, but the reality is that if something's too hard to make, you're probably not going to make it.
-Which is a shame, because everyone should be able to enjoy the deep, rich, sumptuous flavor of demi-glace, which is pretty much the ultimate sauce.
+Demi-glace is an amazing sauce to serve with red meats, like roasts and grilled steaks.
+The only difficult thing about it is that making it from scratch can be quite time-consuming.
+Purists might raise their eyebrows at using store-bought beef stock or beef broth.
+But the reality is that if something's too hard to make, you're probably not going to make it.
+Which is a shame, because everyone should be able to enjoy the deep, rich, flavor of demi-glace, which is pretty much the ultimate sauce.